Winter on the Oregon / California Coast

-It is beautiful here and it is so easy to see it all.
 This is some of the most spectacular scenery in the world with massive ocean cliffs, soaring marine birds, wild and scenic rivers, lighthouses, wide sandy beaches, fishing villages, sea lions and nature hikes.
 Weather in the summer and fall is cool, with sunny days and highs in the mid-60’s to mid-70’s.
 In the winter, it rarely gets to freezing and many days are in the 50’s to low 60’s.
 Motels are available for every budget and expectation, many with ocean or river views.
-Fresh seafood is plentiful.
+More information…

 The beaches are natural, uncrowded, undeveloped and wide open.
 A busy day at the beach is seeing another person.
-Take a stroll watch and osprey dive in the water and take her catch back to the nest.
-Or marvel at the group of pelicans as they travel along the shore.
-To the north, in the area of the dunes, there is an unbroken stretch of sand.
-Further to the south, the beach is broken up by high cliffs cutting off the beach into sections some of which are miles long, while others are hidden into coves or a ‘Secret Beach’.
+The massive dunes are to the north in an continuous stretch of sand.
+Further to the south, the beach is divided by high cliffs cutting off the beach into sections, some of which are miles long.
+Others are hidden into coves or a ‘Secret Beach’.
 After a storm, the cool stuff washes in waiting to be discovered.

 There are at least 32 public camping spots and many more private facilities.
-Camp along the beach with views of the Pacific Ocean while others are located further inland or up one of the many Wild and Scenic Rivers.
-There is RV camping for all levels, some with full hookups and all amenities.
+Camp along the beach with views of the ocean while others are located further inland or up one of the many Wild and Scenic Rivers.
+There is RV camping, some with full hookups and all amenities.
 Other RV sites are more isolated with privacy in the forest.
 On the north, there are campgrounds that cater to ATV dunebuggy quad riding.
+More information…

 Participate in outdoor activities like boating, kayaking, surfing, windsurfing, nature walks, and hiking along the beach or in the Siskiyou National Forest / Kalmiopsis Wilderness.